 The appropriate urban design performance standards have been integrated into the Zoning By-law Amendment, such as minimum building setbacks and landscaped buffer areas (see Appendix 12).
-A Tertiary Plan has been developed for the proposed development to ensure that the subject property and neighbouring properties can be comprehensively developed with the appropriate access points from Mayfield Road and Airport Road.
+Staff also note that the applicant must enter into the cost sharing agreement prior to Site Plan Approval.